I’ve consulted many clients over the years who used their IRA funds to buy an annuity investment. The most common questions I get are as follows.

 In addition to the Court’s ruling in Clark, it is important to note three other facts regarding inherited retirement accounts and creditors.

 - IRAs Inherited From a Spouse.
 When a surviving spouse inherits a retirement plan from a deceased spouse, the surviving spouse may simply roll over the deceased spouses account into an IRA owned by the surviving spouse and the retirement funds become a new account or add to an existing account of the surviving spouse.
 This is different from a non-spousal inherited account that was involved in the Clark case.
 Spousal inherited IRA funds go into the surviving spouses own IRA and are subject to the typical retirement plan rules.
 Because of this, inherited spousal retirement plans funds are different than that of non-spousal inherited funds and are not subject to the Court’s holding in Clark.

 - Certain States Specifically Protect Inherited IRAs.
-When in bankruptcy a creditor can seek the protection of certain assets from creditors under federal exemptions and/or they can seek the protection of certain assets (such as IRAs) under the laws of their State.
+When in bankruptcy a debtor can seek the protection of certain assets from creditors under federal exemptions and/or they can seek the protection of certain assets (such as IRAs) under the laws of their State.
 Under the laws of a few states, inherited IRAs are specifically protected from creditors and as a result the Court’s opinion in Clark would likely not apply.
 Those states include, Arizona, Texas, and Florida.